- During these continuing times of upheaval & uncertainty, schedule some calm into your life with our meditation moments sent to you via SoundCloud.

-What do people say who come along?
+What do people say who come along to in-person sessions?

 The weekly meditation sessions at place of serenity really help me in my own personal journey with meditation and mindfulness in many ways.
 Firstly it is the most inspiring setting in which to meditate, a joy for the senses when you arrive at the door.
 The benefits of meditating with others and having a very knowledgeable teacher guide you through the evening are enormous, as well as having a wonderful evening of inner calm every week.
 It has given me the skills and encouragement to deepen my own meditation at home.

 Meditation is one of the rare occasions when we’re not doing anything.